makdefense/makdefense-portfolio/SOC Level 1/Cyber Threat Intelligence Tools/openCTI.md

 ## Reflection

-> This lab provided me with knowledge about YARA and its application for threat intelligence, forensics, and threat hunting.
+> This lab provided me with knowledge about the OpenCTI Project, by giving me hands-on experience with the web application to analyze malware and APT groups.